Welcome to the Xenopus Model Organism Welfare Organization

 2. As a model, xenopus should not carry the burdens other models just because no information exists.

 4. Having an evolving welfare site will be a valuable resource, and support xenopus as a model for the future.
+The info should be citable, and husbandry research and tried and true methods available in an open place and have an ongoing, fluid, citable community of interested people contributing.

 5. There are various ways of keeping xenopus - there is no "one size fits all" methodology, and there is a balance of practical knowledge, tried and true methods, and research supported expertise that can be used to keep the model healthy, and individual frogs, frog colonies, and all people using the frog happy.